-When my oldest daughter started bringing homework home (i think i twas the third grade) our school nights became a battleground. my daughter would bring out every arsenal within her power…and it was exhausting. i dreaded homework. my daughter didn’t understand homework was non-non-negationable. she wanted me to do it. i didnt want to. she didn’t want to…i had to end it.
+When my oldest daughter started bringing homework home (i think it was the third grade) our school nights became a battleground.
+My daughter would bring out every arsenal within her power…and it was exhausting.
+I dreaded homework.
+My daughter didn’t understand homework was non-non-damn-no-negationable.
+She wanted me to do it.
+I didn’t want to.
+She didn’t want to…i had to end it.

 “I do?!” she said, absolutely shocked.

-“A grown up did what you do, finished school, learning what she/he was best at. imagine someone loving science, so they could study hard to become a doctor, or a scientist. this grown up does science things all day long & they are happy.”
+“A grown up did what you do, they finished school, learning what she/he was best at.
+Imagine someone loving science in school, they could study hard to become a doctor, or a scientist.
+This grown up does science things all day long & they are happy.”
 (Hopefully)

 “Absolutely, it is.
 Do you remember learning your ABC’S, how hard that was?”

 “But that is sooooo easy, what i do now is harder!”
 She whined.

 “Yup, but you said it was too hard to learn how to read & how to write & add 1+1=, but you did learn those things.
 School is like a set of stairs, every step becomes harder, but you become stronger & smarter with every step.
 School is your job, the hardest job in the whole wide world…this is what we should do from now on.
 You come home & crash, eat a snack (no electronics), after you eat, then you do your homework.
 Then you can zone out in front of the tv.
 AND when we get your report card, your teacher is telling us how hard you are working.
 A grown up gets paid for their work.
 If you chose to work hard at your job, this is how you will be paid…”

 “A=$10.00, B=$5.00, ONE C=$2.00.
 More than one C means you will be paid less for all your grades.
 A=$5.00, B=$2.50, C=$0.
 And if you receive a D, you will not be paid for your job.
 If a grown up doesn’t do a good job, they might get fired!”